Milanche74/Notes/README.md

 - [x] User should define custom additional notes (append smaller wc)
 - [ ] Add search funtionality for selecting notes, think about tags
 - [ ] Edit heading of each addition to the notes to be content editable
+- [ ] On save, library-detail should appear on the side of the screen where it was initially opened.